-Last year the Department logged 23,012.5 hours of both internal and external training, with an average of 97.97 hours per officer.
-Our goal is to maintain our commitment to training throughout the coming years and continue to develop a professional Department the community can be proud of.
+During FY19, the Department logged 23,012.5 hours of both internal and external training, with an average of 97.97 hours per officer.
+During the first half of FY20, the Department had already logged 10,980 total hours of training and 44 hours per officer.
+Even during the unusual working conditions faced during the 2020 calendar year, which included a moratorium on travel and external training, we remain committed to ensuring our personnel continues to perform as a professional Department the community can be proud of.